⬅️ Click here to download the free guide now!

 What does luxury mean to you when you’re travelling?
 Kash aka The Budget Traveller spent months backpacking around some of Europe’s best hostels to find the answer.

 In his Guide to Luxury Hostels in Europe you’ll find rooftop pools, killer views and gorgeous design to rival any hotel.
 But luxury is about more than just swanky facilities.
 Luxury is watching a movie with new travel buddies in your very own indoor teepee.
 It’s a free pancake breakfast after a night of karaoke in the hostel bar.
 It’s a yoga lesson in the garden before a day exploring the city like a local on a free guided tour.
 It’s knowing that your hostel is as committed to protecting the planet as you are.
-Here’s our A to Z of how hostels are pioneering a new kind of luxury.
+Here’s our A to Z of how Luxury hostels in Europe are making a name for themselves.